 Stepping inside the spa was like entering a warm oasis, with lots of dark brown wood in contrast to the contemporary white building of the neighbouring fitness centre.
 I was shown to the changing rooms, Moroccan pipe music playing in the background as I put on my swimming costume and thick, towelling robe.

 Already feeling chilled out I was led to one of the relaxation areas, decked out in lots of white, floaty material.
 I was served hot and sweet Moroccan tea, accompanied by pistachio nuts and apricots, before a beauty therapist came to take me for my treatment.
 On entering the room I was greeted by a waft of an Arabian blend of aromatherapy oils – cinnamon, ginger and nutmeg.
-Then, as I lay down, hot towels were placed on on my feet as the therapist massaged my back and upper body which was utter bliss.
+As I lay down, hot towels were placed on on my feet as the therapist massaged my back and upper body which was utter bliss.
 Once I turned over, she applied a honey and ginger mask to my face, and Rhassoul lava clay (which strengthens the hair follicles) was massaged into my hair.
 The longer you leave the Rhassoul in your hair the more effective it’s supposed to be, and as it really wasn’t that noticeable (it didn’t look as if I’d been wallowing in mud) I decided not to wash it out for the journey home.
 Finally the therapist removed my face mask and applied some Argan oil to my face, another hidden gem from Morocco, that’s used to help combat anti-ageing and nourish the skin.
 My face instantly felt rehydrated and so tight it was as if I’d had a facelift – and explains why Argan oil is referred to as liquid gold.
-So now, thanks to the luxurious Moroccan spa treatments at the Dolphin Spa, I’ve no reason to visit Marrakech at all.
+Now, thanks to the luxurious Moroccan spa treatments at the Dolphin Spa, London’s best hammam, I’ve no reason to visit Marrakech at all.